q3769/conseq4j/README.md

   ConcurrentSequencer conseq = new Conseq(10);
   ```

-### *Style 2:* Submit a task together with its sequence key, and directly use the conseq4j API as a service.
+### *Style 2:* Submit a task together with its sequence key, and directly use the conseq4j API as an executor service.

 This API style bypasses the JDK ExecutorService API and, instead, services the submitted task directly.
 Prefer using
 this style when you do not require the full-blown syntax and semantic support of a